 To help you get to grips with using GA4, Google offers free training and the use of a demo account.
 This is a great way to explore the different features, so I recommend checking it out and having a ‘play’.

-As you can see from the screenshot above (taken from the GA4 demo site), the Home screen gives a quick overview of your users, average engagement, total revenue (if you’ve set this up to track), where the users have come from and the most successful campaigns.
+As you can see from the screenshot above (taken from the GA4 demo site), the Home screen gives a quick overview of your users, average engagement, event count, and where the users have come from.